Kiran7007/Interview-Preparation/docs/android.md

 # Android Fundamentals

+---

+## What is the difference between Activity context and Application context?
+- Activity context is tied to an Activity lifecycle.
+- Application context lives as long as the process.
+- Do not store an Activity context in a long-lived singleton.

+---

+## What is Gradle?
+- Gradle is the Android build system.
+- It manages project configuration, dependencies, and packaging.
+- Project-level config applies broadly; module-level config is specific to a module.

+---

+## What is the difference between Project-level and Module-level build.gradle?

+#### **Project-level build.gradle**
+- Applies to the entire project.
+- Gradle version
+- Repositories
+- Classpath for plugins

+#### **Module-level build.gradle**
+- Specific to each app/module.
+- Dependencies (`implementation`, `api`, etc.)
+- Build types (`debug`/`release`)
+- Product flavors
+- Android SDK version

+---

+## What are build variants and product flavors?
+- Build variants combine build type and flavor.
+- Example: `freeDebug` or `paidRelease`.
+- Build types usually cover debug vs release behavior.

+---

+## How would you improve build time?
+- Use Gradle build cache.
+- Reduce unnecessary annotation processing.
+- Keep module boundaries coherent.
+- Use appropriate plugins and caching.
+- Parallelize independent jobs.
+- Run targeted tests locally and comprehensive checks in CI.

+---

 ## What is an HTTP interceptor?
 - An interceptor can inspect, modify, or add behavior to requests and responses.
 - Common uses include headers, logging, metrics, and auth logic.